ConwayDenisFEB14.pdf [CV, 234KB]

 Need access? - Contact us to arrange password access

-A founder member of the Ouroboros Theatre Company (originally Theatreworks), Denis appeared as Salieri in their production of Amadeus at the Samuel Beckett Centre and as Apollo in Myrmidons.
+A founding member of the Ouroboros Theatre Company (originally Theatreworks), Denis appeared as Salieri in their production of Amadeus at the Samuel Beckett Centre and as Apollo in Myrmidons.
 He appeared as Hugh O’Neill in that company’s touring production of Brian Friel’s Making History directed by Geoff Gould at the Samuel Beckett Centre, Dublin and on national and international tour in 2007.
 Previously for Ouroboros he appeared in the title role of the Theatreworks/Second Age production of Macbeth at the Gaiety Theatre and across Ireland and for Theatreworks he appeared as Jupiter/Tereus in Tales from Ovid, Ulysses in Troilus and Cressida, Hugh in Frank McGuinness’s epic Mutabiltie and the title role in Richard III for which he won the 2002 Irish Times/ESB Theatre Award for Best Actor.
 His work for the Abbey and Peacock theatres includes: Homelands, The Comedy of Errors, The Crucible, April Bright, The Colleen Bawn, The Freedom of the City, Judas of the Gallarus, Laszlo Marton’s acclaimed production of Ibsen’s The Wild Duck in the role of Hjalmar Ekdal and Conall Morrison’s trilogy Riders to The Sea/Purgatory/Dandy Dolls at the Peacock Theatre for the Dublin Theatre Festival.
 Other theatre work includes Frank Pig Says Hello (Co-Motion), Studs, Diarmuid and Grainne, Buddleia, Native City for Passion Machine, King Lear for Second Age, Volpone, Castlerackrent and Miss Julie for Meridian Productions, Chun Na Farraige Sios, Psadh and Tincara, An Triall, Liodn na hAbhann for Amharclann de hIde.

 Television includes: Hide and Seek, The Clinic, Bachelor’s Walk, On Home Ground, Fair City (RTE) The Return (Granada), Casualty, Custer’s Last Stand-Up, Ballykissangel and Rebel Heart (BBC), Yesterday’s Children (CBS), TrÍ Sceal, Boghaisini, An Turas (TG4).
 More recently he appeared as Vincent (lead) in the hit show The Running Mate directed by Declan Recks for Treasure Films/TG4.